jwisemanca/biReports/webelements/readme.md

 ## Notes

-1. This is currently an early release / test version for CR 2020 & SAP BI 4.3 and the last update is June 30 2023.
+1. This is currently an early release / test version for CR 2020 & SAP BI 4.3 and the last update is October 15 2023.
 1. Please thoroughly test on a development environment before adding to any production reports.
 1. You can download the [latest version of webElements here.](https://github.com/jwisemanca/biReports/raw/master/webelements/webElements433_20231015.rpt)
 3. Pass-through HTML needs to be activated in the SAP BI / BOBJ Enterprise environment.
 The steps to do this are [here](/webelements/admin/passthroughhtml.md).